Stripers hand Clippers fifth straight loss - NewsBreak

 Stripers hand Clippers fifth straight loss

-Recap: Travis Demeritte's three-run home run in the eighth inning helped Gwinnett top the Clippers, who have lost five straight.
+Recap: Travis Demeritte's three-run home run in the eighth inning enabled Gwinnett to double-up the Clippers, who have now lost five straight.
 Former Clippers and Cleveland second baseman Jason Kipnis also homered, a two-run shot in the sixth.
 Heath Fillmyer (3-7) took the loss after allowing three runs on six hits and two walks through 5 1/3 innings.
-He struck out six for the Clippers, who went 2-of-13 with runners in scoring position and left 11 runners on base.
-Steven Kwan had two of hits and is hitting .421 (16 of 38) since joining the Clippers September 1.www.dispatch.com
+He struck out six for the Clippers, who went two-of-13 with runners in scoring position and left 11 runners on base.
+Steven Kwan had a pair of hits and is hitting .421 (16 of 38) since joining the Clippers September 1st.www.northwestgeorgianews.com

 Comments / 0